AmeerSadek/distributed-ecommerce/README.md

    - Review the logs of the Notifications Service to verify that it correctly processes the events:
      - For an `InventoryUpdated` event, it should log a success notification.
      - For an `OutOfStock` event, it should log a notification indicating the order is waiting due to low stock.

-4. **End-to-End Verification**
-   - Confirm that the entire workflow (from order creation to notifications) functions as expected without errors.

 ---